top of page

 This cross-cultural experience also influences how I approach exhibitions and collaborations.
 I strive to create paintings that speak to diverse audiences while staying true to the authenticity of the monsoon’s impact on farming families.

-Final Thoughts on Weather and Art
+Final Thoughts on Weather and Art: Embracing Nature's Influence

 Weather shapes more than just the environment; it shapes stories, emotions, and art.
 The monsoon’s deep greys and blues, the rain-soaked earth, and the strength of farming families inspire paintings that capture these complex relationships.
 As an Indian artist working in the UK, I find this theme endlessly rich and rewarding.